 Q: How can parents help prevent early sexual activity?

-A: Parents can foster open and honest communication about sex and relationships, provide comprehensive sex education, and create a safe and non-judgmental environment where young people feel comfortable asking questions and expressing their concerns.
+A: Parents can encourage open and honest communication about sex and relationships, provide comprehensive sex education, and create a safe and non-judgmental environment where young people feel comfortable asking questions and expressing their concerns.

 Q: What role does comprehensive sex education play in preventing early sexual activity?